Covid 19 coronavirus: Hawke's Bay sport on hold under level 2 restrictions

 "There's some talk around masks, but I don't think that is practical in sport."

-Sport Hawke's Bay chief executive Mark Aspden said large outdoor field sports like football, rugby and hockey are able to continue, while sports like netball and basketball will be "trickier to manage".
+Sport Hawke's Bay chief executive Mark Aspden said large outdoor field sports like football, rugby and hockey were able to continue, while sports like netball and basketball would be "trickier to manage".

-Hawke's Bay Rugby Union chief executive Jay Campbell said the organisation still hopes senior club rugby will be played this weekend, but only if guidelines are met.
+Hawke's Bay Rugby Union chief executive Jay Campbell said the organisation still hoped senior club rugby would be played this weekend, despite the cancellation of all junior matches.

 "The biggest obstacle being the ability to limit people to 100," he said.